How To Clean Car Engine Bay Without Damaging Anything

 6. Wipe Off The Hood With a Microfiber Towel

 After rinsing and spot cleaning, it’s time to dry the underside of the hood to prevent any water spots from forming.
-To do this, use a clean microfiber towel to wipe off the hood gently.
+To do this, use a clean microfiber cloth to wipe off the hood gently.
 Microfiber towels are highly absorbent and will effectively remove water and any lingering oils or dirt that may have been left behind after rinsing.

 While you might be tempted to use the microfiber cloth on the engine bay itself, hold off on that for now.
 In the next step, I’ll introduce a better method for dealing with excess water and any remaining dirt in the engine bay.